mavisland/website/README.md

 The application will be available at http://localhost:3000

-### Database Setup
+### Blog System Setup

-For database setup and sample data, follow the instructions in the [Supabase setup documentation](./docs/supabase-setup.md).
+The blog system uses markdown files stored in the `data/blog` directory.
+See the [blog documentation](./data/blog/README.md) for more information about creating and managing blog posts.

 ### Email Setup for Contact Form